-- GG101x is a ten-week course, beginning September 8, 2015.
-Every week, except for the weeks of the midterm and final exam, new readings and pre-recorded videos are released through the main course site on edX. - GG101x offers two certificate options: an honor code certificate and a verified certificate.
-Students are automatically enrolled under the honor code, and they have to pay extra (\$50) to earn a verified certificate. - Verified certificates require students to confirm their identity via photos and ID.
+- GG101x is a live course, beginning September 6, 2016.
+Material can be accessed on the main course site on edX. - To earn a verified certificate, students have to pay extra (\$50).
+Verified certificates require students to confirm their identity via photos and ID.
 They can be useful if students want to put the course on their job or school applications.
-The deadline to register for verified certificates will be announced later in the course. - To earn any kind of certificate, students must receive a grade of 60% or higher by 00:00 UTC on November 24.
+The deadline to register for verified certificates will be announced later in the course. - To earn any kind of certificate, students must receive a grade of 60% or higher by 11:59 pm UTC on November 29.
 Only problem sets, the midterm, and the final exam count toward student grades.
 (Students can view their grades in the Progress tab of the course.
 Some sections show 0 points because they are ungraded.) - Students can earn continuing education credit from the course.
 US mental health professionals who are interested can find out more here.